top of page

 2. Winter wellbeing for carers

 Supporting our wellbeing is important at any time of year, but winter does bring additional challenges for many of us.
-Putting ourselves first is never selfish, and in fact is the only way we’ll be able to keep on caring for others.
+Putting ourselves first is never selfish.
+It can help us to avoid carer burnout, and is vital to be able to keep on caring for someone.

 “You can’t pour from an empty cup.”